Why Is Your WooCommerce Store Suddenly Slow? (And What It's Costing You in Lost Sales)

 The Simple Fixes You Can Do Right Now

 Reduce the number of products shown per page.
-If you're showing 100 products on your homepage, reduce it to 20.
+In your WooCommerce settings, go to Products > Display.
+Change the "Products per page" number to 12 or 20 instead of 100.
 Less stuff loading at once means faster pages.

 Your store's speed problem is solvable.
 You don't need to accept slow loading times as normal.
-Start with the simple fixes, measure the difference, and if you hit a wall, reach out for help.
-Whether you do it yourself or bring in someone who specializes in WooCommerce stores, the investment will pay for itself quickly.
+Start with the simple fixes, measure the difference, and if you've tried the steps above and your store is still slow (or you'd rather not do it yourself), DevCev Digital can help.
+It's a quick fix that saves you thousands in lost sales.